- Symptoms & Signs

 Separation anxiety as a normal life stage first develops at about 7 months of age, once object permanence has been established.
 It is at its strongest at 10-18 months of age and usually subsides by 3 years of age.
 It is characterized by worrying out of proportion to the situation of temporarily leaving home or otherwise separating from loved ones.
 Normal separation anxiety may result in parents having trouble with their babies at bedtime or other times of separation, in that the child becomes anxious, cries, or clings to the caretaker.

 To understand separation anxiety disorder, it is important to first recognize the normal difficulty that infants and toddlers have with strangers and in separating from parents and caretakers.
 Infants show stranger anxiety by crying when someone unfamiliar to them approaches.
 This normal stage of development is connected with the baby learning to distinguish his or her parents or other familiar caretakers from people they don't know.
-Stranger anxiety usually starts at about 8 months of age and ends by 2 years of age, according to the American Academy of Pediatrics.

 In addition to the child's temperament, factors that contribute to how quickly or successfully he or she moves past separation anxiety by preschool age include how well the parent and child reunite, the skills the child and adult have at coping with the separation, and how well the adult responds to the infant's separation issues.
 For example, children of anxious parents tend to be anxious children.